conancat/fbscrape/readme.md

-# Facebook Page Photo Scrapper
+# Facebook Feed Photo Scrapper

-This is an experiment on writing an Facebook page image scrapper with CoffeeScript and NodeJS.
+This is an experiment on writing a Facebook Feed photo scrapper with CoffeeScript and NodeJS.

 Using openly available data on the Facebook Graph API we look for public images that are posted by a page (or person) and download them to our disk drive.